muratk3n/thirdwave/en/README.md

 percent, that's because the gains from mass mechanization during that time were largely captured by business elites...

-There could be a world where you would have sluggish growth, lots of debt, stagnant wages, for at least a big part of the population, and extreme inequality.
+[In our future, due to automation] there could be a world where you would have sluggish growth, lots of debt, stagnant wages, for at least a big part of the population, and extreme inequality.
 If you had that kind of economic world that of course would breed nationalism and extremism"

 [Link](https://youtu.be/sVS1G3U2qOQ)